zhou-1/COVISS-Lab-Research/OpenCV/Python/RegionGrowingRefinement/Django with python.md

 The Django framework is a type of a Model-View-Template (MVT) framework, similar to a Model-View-Controller, where a “View” can be thought of as a type of web page.

 # Step 4: Inserting the face detector into my template API
+copy and paste the haarcascades package in data package of opencv in face_detector, rename cascades (will use haarcascade_frontalface_default.xml)

 # Step 5: Update the URLs to include an endpoint to our API
+change 1
 As of Django 1.10, the patterns module has been removed (it had been deprecated since 1.8).
 urls.py in cv_api of cv_api:
 from django.urls import include,path